alien4cloud/alien4cloud-spray/readme.md

 ```
 then proceed as for a standard installation, using `inputs.yml.offline.tpl` instead of `inputs.yml.tpl` (or just ensure the `offline` variable is defined to `true`).

+# Installation on K8S
+The spray allows to install consul, yorc and A4C on an existing kubernetes cluster.
+To allow this proceed as follows:
+- set all sections of the `hosts` file to empty, except `elasticsearch` set to the elasticsearch host(s) and `a4cconfig` set to `localhost`
+- provide your kubeconfig in the `resources/k8s/kubeconfig` file or set the fulle path of your kubeconfig in the `kubeConfig` parameter of the `inputs.yml` file
+- enable the `k8s` section in the `inputs.yml` file
+- customize the parameters under the `k8s` section as follows
+   * each sub-section contains parameters concerning respectively the installation of `consul`, `yorc`and `a4c`
+   * `namespace`is the namespace where to install the component; they can be different namespaces or same namespace; the namespaces are created if they do not exist, using the template  `resources/k8s/ns.yml`
+   * `create_pv` is set to true if persistent volume(s) must be created, else set to false.
+In any case the volumes muste be created by a means external to the spray.
+If the persistent volumes are to be created, the templates given by `pvfile(s)` are used.
+In any case, there must be associated template files used to create or delete the persistent volume claims.
+The name of the PVC templates are the names of the associated PV templates, suffixed with `.pvc`.
+The PV files must always be present because they are used at least to delete the persistent volumes.
+   * `pvsize` (and `pvlogssize` for a4c) is the size of the volumes (default 10Gi)
+   * `image` is the docker image to be used (default given in `ìnputs.yml`)
+   * `service_type` is the K8S service type (default ClusterIP)
+   * a service file template is provided with the spray, you may use another template, if you set the name under `service_file`
+   * a statefulset template (consul) or a deployment template (yorc, a4c) is provided with the spray, you may use another template, if you set the name under `statefulset_file` (consul) or `deployment_file`(a4c and yorc)
+   * an ingress file template is provided with the spray (a4c only), you may use another template, if you set the name under `ingress_file` (a4c only)
+   * `ingress_host`: host name to set in ingress (a4c only)
+   * `external_url`: a4c url served by the ingress controller (a4c only)
+- provide the files used to create/delete persistent volumes and persistent volume claims (see upper)
+- provide any customized template you have set under the parameters `service_file`, `statefulset_file`, `deployment_file`, `ìngress_file`
+- run the `install-all-setup-test` playbook as usual
+##### Prerequisites for the ansible controller machine
+- python openshift (which requires python 3)
+- kubectl
+- openssl if you use SSL for A4C
+- java keytool if you use SSL for A4C
+- access to the k8s cluster with the configured kube config
+##### SSL
+If you want to set SSL for A4C, proceed as described above, the files associated with A4C being named `a4c-key.pem`and `a4c-cert.pem`

 # Configure
 Il you need some additional CSARs library, place the zip files in the `resources/csars` folder.
 If your dependencies need a specific order, prefix your file names so that the names represent such order.